AI Leaf Identifier

 Leaf Identifier

-Upload an image of a leaf to get detailed plant species identification and botanical information
+Upload an image of a leaf to identify the plant and learn about its characteristics.

 Understanding Leaf Types